-Naturally, a tyre can't work if it doesn't fit, so, on the sidewall of your tyre there will be some numbers that will look like this.
+Naturally, a tyre can't work if it doesn't fit.
+On the sidewall of your tyre there will be some numbers that will look like this.

 In the ETRTO size, the first number is the width of the tyre in millimetres.
 The second number is the rim diameter.
 In the traditional format it's reversed.
 First number is the rim diameter in inches, second is the tyre width, also in inches.